Our Keto Nutritionist Shares her Views on Intermittent Fasting & Circadian Rhythm Fasting

 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 Got questions for a nutritionist who “gets” keto?

 Our keto nutritionist is here to help you with everything from Intermittent Fasting to Circadian Rhythm Fasting – all to keep you happy and healthy on your keto diet.
 Please note that we’re not doctors, so if you have any specific questions regarding your own health, please consult with your trusted medical partner.

 I feel cold when I intermittent fast.
 Is this normal?

 Digesting food creates heat, so when fasting, you’re producing less heat resulting in a decrease in core body temperature.
 Feeling cold during an IF is pretty common, especially if fasting is something you’re not used to.

 As your body adapts, temperature changes will usually improve, but feeling a bit colder may not entirely go away.
-If feeling cold is persistent beyond fasting, I would advise to see your doctor and consider checking thyroid function.
+If feeling cold is persistent beyond fasting, I would advise seeing your doctor and consider checking thyroid function.

 Read more tips & tricks for keto fasts here!

 Is it ok to intermittent fast every day?

 Intermittent fasting (IF) goes very well with keto and is a great tool to help with health and longevity.
 However, doing an intermittent fast on a daily basis may make it difficult to get all the nutrients your body needs to be healthy and function properly.